Maziarkiani/culturally-adaptive-prompting/README.md

     └── dataset_landscape.csv  # curated review of 108 information disorder datasets
 ```

-Each folder has its own README going into more detail on what each script does and how it maps to the thesis chapters, so this top-level one stays focused on the big picture.
+Each folder has its own README going into more detail on what each folder has and how it maps to the thesis chapters.

 ---